DO CHEAP EMERGENCY BLANKETS WORK?

 When evaluating how to best utilize any tool, I like to start with its strengths.

-Cheap emergency blankets have several redeeming qualities we can work with in a survival situation:
+Cheap emergency blankets within a survival kit have several redeeming qualities we can work with in a survival situation:

 Cheap emergency blankets weigh next to nothing.

 Each individually packaged blanket is under 2 ounces so you can easily toss one in with your gear or pack and not even realize it's there.